AI-Professor/AI_Professor/README.md

 # AI_Professor

+# Setup
+Step 1: Clone the repository to your computer git clone <your-repo-url>
+cd <your-repo-folder>

+Step 2: Create and activate a virtual environment python -m venv venv source venv/bin/activate  # macOS/Linux venv\Scripts\activate     # Windows

+Step 3: Install all dependencies from requirements.txt pip install -r requirements.txt

+# Get to know the project
+Step 1:
+Start with AI_Professor/main.py, here is the main execution file.
+We compile and run all of the functions in this file as a prototype or a model.

+Step 2:
+If you have any question about any of the function used in main.py, you can follow the Folder Directions below to see the detail of the implementations of each function.

+# Folder Directions
 ├── .env                        # Stores API keys (OpenAI, ElevenLabs, D-ID)
 ├── requirements.txt            # Python dependencies
 ├── README.md                   # Project overview, setup instructions